-It’s the most dreaded question in any job interview: "What are your salary expectations?”
+It is one of the most dreaded questions in any job interview: “What are your salary expectations?”
 Or, “what's your hourly rate?”

 1. Do your research